kobiton/Travis-CI/integrate-kobiton-travisci.md

 Open automation test script file or create a new one.

 Replace `desiredCaps` in your script with ones you got from the previous step like the template below.
+Notice the `app` element will be the value of `RESIGNED_URL` which is the download URL of your app.

 ```javascript
 var desiredCaps = {